MeisonP/U-Net/README.md

 ### Evaluation
-- To evaluate Unet run `unet_eval` passing tfrecords dir and will only using the test set in the tfrecords file. and restore the pretraind model from checkpoint.
+- To evaluate Unet run `unet_eval` passing tfrecords dir ,and will only using the test set in the tfrecords file, and restore the pretrained model from checkpoint.

     ```
     python unet_eval.py --tfrecords_dir ../Datasets/tfrecords